- Academics Menu

 There are three library staff members who may proctor these exams.
-Their names, job titles, and contact information is found at the end of this document.
+Their names, job titles, and contact information are found at the end of this document.
 Proctor approval must be granted for all three staff members.

 - JCC Library staff must receive authorization to proctor exams directly from the student’s instructor/school (by email, USPS mail, or telephone) before any exams will be given.
 No exam will be given without prior approval.

 - The library staff cannot provide constant supervision throughout exams, nor can a completely noise-free environment in which to take exams be guaranteed.

 - JCC does not charge any fees for proctoring.
 Payment of any fees charged by the institution issuing the exam must be completed by the student and instructor/school before the exam.
 JCC Library staff cannot handle checks, cash or credit/debit card transactions.

 - JCC Library staff cannot accommodate last minute exam requests.
 Appointments must be made at least 1 week in advance to ensure that an exam room is available and that all necessary exam information is received before the appointment.

 - JCC Library staff does not have the ability to download special software on college-owned computers for exams.
 Regular web-based exams (ex.
 Blackboard) and paper/pencil exams are the only types of exams that we are able to accommodate.

 - Students may not use their own devices to take exams as we cannot give them network access.